Victoria Cross: Selection

 The original royal warrant did not contain a specific clause regarding posthumous awards, although official policy was not to award the VC posthumously.
-Between the Indian Mutiny in 1857 and the beginning of the Second Boer War, the names of six officers and men were published in the London Gazette with a memorandum stating they would have been awarded the Victoria Cross had they survived.
+Between the First war of Indian Independence in 1857 and the beginning of the Second Boer War, the names of six officers and men were published in the London Gazette with a memorandum stating they would have been awarded the Victoria Cross had they survived.
 A further three notices were published in the London Gazette in September 1900 and April 1901 for gallantry in the Second Boer War.
-In an exception to policy for the Second Boer War, six posthumous Victoria Crosses, three to those mentioned in the notices in 1900 and 1901 and a further three, were granted on 8August 1902, the first official posthumous awards.
+In an exception to policy for the Second Boer War, six posthumous Victoria Crosses, three to those mentioned in the notices in 1900 and 1901 and a further three, were granted on 8 August 1902, the first official posthumous awards.
 Five years later in 1907, the posthumous policy was reversed for earlier wars, and medals were sent to the next of kin of the six officers and men whose names were mentioned in notices in the Gazette dating back to the Indian Mutiny.
 The Victoria Cross warrant was not amended to explicitly allow posthumous awards until 1920, but one quarter of all awards for World War I were posthumous.

 The process and motivations of selecting the medal's recipients has sometimes been interpreted as inconsistent or overly political.
-The most common observation being that the Victoria Cross may be given more often for engagements that senior military personnel would like to publicly promote.
+The most common observation has been that the Victoria Cross may be given more often for engagements that senior military personnel would like to publicly promote.

 The 1920 royal warrant made provision for awards to women serving in the Armed Forces.
 No woman has been awarded a VC.